takuya-motoshima/google-map-extension/README.md

 [Changelog](./CHANGELOG.md)

+The latest update adds a marker addition method to the map class.

 ## Examples

 There are some examples in "./examples" in this package.Here is the first one to get you started.